The Bankrate promise

 How to decide if a no-closing-cost mortgage is right for you

 A no-closing-cost mortgage is generally best for those who don’t plan to stay in their home for long, and potentially those without access to cash.
+This option allows you to cut down on your upfront costs, which could benefit you if you don’t plan to stay in your home long-term or you have limited savings.

 Sign up for a Bankrate account to crunch the numbers with recommended mortgage and refinance calculators.